 Previously there was no way for British or Irish nationals to evidence their right to work in the UK via the online checking service.
 The only way of demonstrating a valid right to work was by handing over physical ID documents to the employer.
 During the Covid-19 pandemic, there was a concession in place permitting employers to check documents using scanned copies and video calls, but this came to an end on 5 April 2022.

-From 6 April 2022, employers can use Identity Document Validation Technology (IDVT) via the services of an online Identity Document Service Provider (IDSP) to complete the digital identity verification element of right to work checks for British and Irish citizens who hold a valid British or Irish passport.
-This is an optional service only and you may still carry out a manual document-based right to work check for British and Irish passport holders if you wish.
+From 6 April 2022, employers can use Identity Document Validation Technology (IDVT) via the services of an online Identity Document Service Provider (IDSP) to complete the digital identity verification element of right-to-work checks for British and Irish citizens who hold valid British or Irish passport.
+This is an optional service only and you may still carry out a manual document-based right-to-work check for British and Irish passport holders if you wish.

 How do I carry out a check using an IDSP?

 IDSPs can carry out digital identity verification to a range of standards or levels of confidence.
 The Home Office recommends that employers only accept checks via an IDSP that satisfies a minimum of a Medium Level of Confidence.
 A list of certified providers is available here.
-It is not mandatory for you to use a certified provider; you may use a provider not featured within this list if you are satisfied that they are able to provide the required checks.
+You don't need to use a certified provider; you may use a provider not featured within this list if you are satisfied that they can provide the required checks.

 We recommend that even if you do use an IDSP you satisfy yourself that the photograph and biographic details on the output from the IDVT check are consistent with the individual presenting themselves for work.
 You must retain a clear copy of the IDVT identity check output.